hduc-le/LoRA-CLM/README.md

 # LoRA-CLM
 ## Overview
-A simple and friendly code for fine-tuning CausalLM with `LoRA` (Low-Rank Adaptation) method such as Dolly 2.0 that can be applied to the custom datasets and provide distributed training mode on multi-GPUs using `Accelerate` and `PyTorch-Lightning`.
+A simple and friendly code for fine-tuning CausalLM with `LoRA` (Low-Rank Adaptation) method such as Dolly 2.0 that can be applied to the custom datasets and provide distributed training mode on multi-GPUs using `Accelerate`.

 ## Installation
 To install the necessary software, follow the following command: